Sharad-18/RAG-Based-QNA-Application/README.md

     pip install -r requirements.txt
     streamlit run LLM_tool.py

-##Contribution
+##Contribution<br>
-**Contributions are welcome!
+- **Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements, bug fixes, or new features.

 ##License
-**This project is licensed under the MIT License.
+- **This project is licensed under the MIT License.
 See the LICENSE file for details.

 ##Acknowledgements <br>
 Thanks to the open-source community and the developers of the tools and libraries used in this project.